ThalesAleniaSpace/SOCIS/Cleaning_images/README.md

 ##### Folder Details

-For details regarding the problem statement, methodology and results refer - **Perceptron_usermanual.pdf**

   * **clean_images.py** - python code to clean the images by removing the borders, unwanted axis and logos from the images.
   * **clean_images_to_csv** - Extract the data into csv files.